Nothing to dread in that first conversation.

 Here's what the profile you'll create looks like.

-Not a medical record.
+Not a medical file.
 A clear communication profile, readable by anyone.
-Your words stay your words, the AI only explains technical terms when the reader asks.
+Your words stay your words, AI only explains technical terms when the reader asks.

 Adaptive definitions

-When a word trips up the reader, the AI gives a definition suited to their age and role.
+When a word stumps the reader, AI gives a definition suited to their age and role.

 Read aloud

-Disability definitions can be listened to with one tap.
+Disability definitions can be listened to with a tap.
 Often easier to listen than to read.

 Editable for life

-You change it anytime, it's up to date everywhere.
+You can change it any time, it's updated everywhere.

 Before.
 After.